srikarkarri/StudySync-AI/README.md

 - **Recharts** for beautiful data visualizations
 - **Tailwind CSS** for the amazing utility-first framework
 - **Student Hackpad 2025** for the opportunity and inspiration
-- All the students who tested early versions and provided feedback

 ---